top of page

 Therapy can be a valuable tool in regaining your motivation and rediscovering a sense of purpose.
 Here's how:

-• Identifying the Root Cause: A therapist can help you to understand the underlying reasons behind your low mood and lack of motivation.
+• Identifying the Root Cause: A therapist can help you understand the underlying reasons behind your low mood and lack of motivation.
 This might involve exploring stress triggers, negative thought patterns, or past experiences.

 • Developing Coping Mechanisms: Therapists can equip you with strategies for managing stress, anxiety, and negative emotions that might be hindering your motivation.